Exponential Quantum Communication Advantage in Distributed Inference and Learning: Introduction

 Quantum computers promise dramatic speedups across a number of computational tasks, with perhaps the most prominent example being the ability revolutionize our understanding of nature by enabling the simulation of quantum systems, owing to the natural similarity between quantum computers and the world \cite{Feynman1982-as, Lloyd1996-vs}.
 However, much of the data that one would like to compute with in practice seems to come from an emergent classical world rather than directly exhibiting quantum properties.
-While there are some well-known examples of exponential quantum speedups for classical problems, most famously factoring \cite{Shor1994-hb} and related hidden subgroup problems \cite{Childs2008-lc}, these tend to be isolated and at times difficult to relate to practical applications.
-In addition, even though significant speedups are known for certain ubiquitous problems in machine learning such as matrix inversion \cite{Harrow2009-ml} and principal component analysis \cite{Lloyd2014-fb}, the advantage is often lost when including the cost of loading classical data into the quantum computer or of reading out the result into classical memory \cite{Aaronson2015-wa}.
+While there are some well-known examples of exponential quantum speedups for classical problems, most famously factoring \cite{Shor1994-hb} and related hidden subgroup problems \cite{Childs2008-lc}, these tend to be isolated and at times difficult to relate to practical applications that involve learning from data.
+In addition, even though significant speedups are known for certain ubiquitous problems in machine learning such as matrix inversion \cite{Harrow2009-ml} and principal component analysis \cite{Lloyd2014-fb}, the advantage is often lost when including the cost of loading classical data into the quantum computer or of reading out the result into classical memory.
+This is because the complexity of loading dense classical data into the amplitudes of a quantum state (which is typically the encoding needed to obtain an exponential runtime advantage) and of reading out the amplitudes from a quantum state into classical memory, are both polynomial in the number of amplitudes \cite{Aaronson2015-wa}.
 In applications where an efficient data access model avoids the above pitfalls, the complexity of quantum algorithms tends to depend on condition numbers of matrices which scale with system size in a way that reduces or even eliminates any quantum advantage \cite{Montanaro2015-ok}.
 It is worth noting that much of the discussion about the impact of quantum technology on machine learning has focused on computational advantage.
 However quantum resources are not only useful in reducing computational complexity --- they can also provide an advantage in communication complexity, enabling exponential reductions in communication for some problems \cite{Raz1999-ic, Bar-Yossef2008-uf}.
 Inspired by these results, we study a setting where quantum advantage in communication is possible across a wide class of machine learning models.
 This advantage holds without requiring any sparsity assumptions or elaborate data access models such as QRAM \cite{Giovannetti2008-oj}.

 We focus on compositional distributed learning, known as \textit{pipelining} \cite{Huang2018-sj,Barham2022-pv}.
 While there are a number of strategies for distributing machine learning workloads that are influenced by the requirements of different applications and hardware constraints \cite{Xu2021-rs, Jouppi2023-bl}, splitting up a computational graph in a compositional fashion (\Cref{fig:dist_comp}) is a common approach.
 We describe distributed, parameterized quantum circuits that can be used to perform inference over data when distributed in this way, and can be trained using gradient methods.
 The ideas we present can also be used to optimize models that use certain forms of data parallelism (\Cref{app:data_parallelism}).
 In principle, such circuits could be implemented on quantum computers that are able to communicate quantum states.